 Some felt it wasn't really appropriate to build a luxury hotel on that spot, but the Bavarian government is pursuing a policy of returning the Obersalzberg to its original character as an Alpine resort and seems determined to erase most of the traces of its wartime history.

-For more information, see the hotel's website: Kempinski Hotel Berchtesgaden.
+For more information and booking, see Kempinski Hotel Berchtesgaden.